Your care: support and advice Getting support

 Evidence indicates that the earlier one seeks help, the less distressing the situation is for all involved.

-This site is aimed at those experiences that are likely to lead to involvement with the NHS and may require a referral from your GP.
+This page is aimed at those experiences that are likely to lead to involvement with the NHS and may require a referral from your GP.

 Common questions